Three P's Of First Aid

 While this article provides a general overview of the Three P's of first aid, it is crucial to receive formal first-aid training.
 A certified course will teach you:

-• Detailed assessment techniques: Learning how to systematically assess a victim's condition is paramount.
+• Detailed assessment techniques: Learning how to systematically assess a victim's condition is essential.

 • Specific treatment procedures: Courses cover a range of injuries and illnesses, providing step-by-step instructions.